Furnace Repair Checklist

 - Insert the new filter with the arrow pointing toward the heating system to keep damage from happening.

-Flat filters need to be replaced monthly, while pleated filters should be used for around three months.
-You can also get a washable filter that will work for about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter more often.

 To make the process smoother down the road, use a permanent writing tool on your furnace outside or ductwork to indicate the airflow direction and filter size.